Symmetries of flat manifolds, Jordan property and the general Zimmer program: Abstract

 \section{Abstract}

-We obtain a sufficient and necessary condition for a finite group that could act effectively on closed flat manifolds.
-Let $G=E_{n}(R)$ the elementary subgroup of a linear group, $EU_{n}(R,\Lambda )$ the elementary subgroup of a unitary group, $\mathrm{SAut}(F_{n})$ the special automorphism group of a free group or $\mathrm{SOut}(F_{n})$ the special outer automorphism group of a free group.
-As applications, we prove that when $n\geq 3$ every group action of $G$ on a closed flat manifold $M^{k}$ ($k<n$) by homeomorphisms is trivial.
+We obtain a sufficient and necessary condition for a finite group to act effectively on a closed flat manifold.
+Let \ $G=E_{n}(R)$, $EU_{n}(R,\Lambda ),$ $\mathrm{SAut}(F_{n})$ or $\mathrm{SOut}(F_{n}).$ As applications, we prove that when $n\geq 3$ every group action of $G$ on a closed flat manifold $M^{k}$ ($k<n$) by homeomorphisms is trivial.
 This confirms a conjecture related to Zimmer's program for flat manifolds.
 Moreover, it is also proved that the group of homeomorphisms of closed flat manifolds are Jordan with Jordan constants depending only on dimensions.